src/INSTALL

 On a Debian-like system (i.e. Debian, Ubuntu etc…) installing darcs is as easy as

-sudo apt install darcs flex bison make gawk
+sudo apt install darcs make gawk

 To get the latest Basilisk source code do

-darcs get http://basilisk.fr/basilisk
+darcs clone http://basilisk.fr/basilisk

 If later you want to update the source code, you just need to do